Self-Guided Literary Tour

 3. Currier Hall (413 N Clinton St): This residence hall was formerly named the Currier House, a dorm for women, and is where Flannery O’Connor lived during her graduate years.
 Mildred Wirt Benson also stayed in this building while she lived in Iowa City.

-4. North Clinton Boarding House (126 N Clinton St): This house near the dorms and Northside neighborhood was a boarding house where Tennessee Williams lived during his time as a student.
+4. North Clinton Boarding House (126 N Clinton St): This was the former location of a boarding house near the dorms and Northside neighborhood where Tennessee Williams lived during his time as a student.

 5. Van Allen Hall (30 N Dubuque St): Van Allen Hall was home to many readings and events for writers including Carolyn Kizer Louise Glück.
 One event featuring John Irving was forced to move from to the Pappajohn Business Building just before its start time due to the overflow crowd, causing a potential fire hazard.
 The building currently houses physics and astronomy faculty with an observatory visible above the roofline.